Read this article in Español.

 Vivaldi allows you to create multiple separate browser profiles for each user of your computer, as well as a guest account.
 The settings for these accounts are maintained separately, and the browsing histories are also separate.
 Each profile even gets its own private browsing.
 In addition, it uses a private search engine, DuckDuckGo, by default in private mode.

-The privacy browser makes it easy to delete browsing history
+Makes it easy to delete browsing history

 If you forget to use private browsing mode, your browser should let you delete your browsing history – all of it or just the history for a selected period of time.

-The privacy browser lets you disable permissions for untrusted websites
+It lets you disable permissions for untrusted websites

 If you want to disable permissions you have given to a website, you should be able to do this easily from the privacy settings of your browser.